rimehrab/tricky-store/README.md

 Tested on Poco F3 > MiUi 14 and OnePlus Nord Ce 3 Lite > Oxygen Os 14

+## ToDo

+Add support for more rom [Top Priority]

 ## Usage

 1. Flash this module and reboot.
-2. For more than DEVICE integrity, put an unrevoked hardware keybox.xml at `/data/adb/tricky_store/keybox.xml` (Optional).
-3. Enjoy!
+2. Enjoy!

 ## keybox.xml